ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IObjectCoverageFigureOfMerit.rst

 IObjectCoverageFigureOfMerit
 ============================

-.. py:class:: IObjectCoverageFigureOfMerit
+.. py:class:: ansys.stk.core.stkobjects.IObjectCoverageFigureOfMerit

    object

    Provide access to the Figure of Merit on the Object Coverage tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IObjectCoverageFigureOfMerit

 Overview
 --------